-A peer-to-peer (P2P) botnet which effects Vulnerable Linux Webmin servers is discovered by researchers.
-For the past three months, the botnet has been targeting Webmin servers by using a remote code-execution vulnerability (CVE-2019-15107)which was previously patched on Aug.
+A peer-to-peer (P2P) botnet which affects Vulnerable Linux Webmin servers is discovered by researchers.
+For the past three months, the botnet has been targeting Webmin servers by using a Remote Code Execution vulnerability (CVE-2019-15107) which was previously patched on Aug.
 17. Webmin developers say that it has over a million installations worldwide and according to Shodan, 232,000 servers are currently vulnerable.
 But it is unknown how many Linux Webmin servers are being targeted.

 Webmin users should check the process

 NetLab 360 researchers advise users; “We recommend that Webmin users take a look whether they are infected by checking the process, file name, and UDP (User Datagram Protocol) network connection.
 We recommend that Roboto botnet-related IP, URL, and domain names be monitored and blocked.

 After its installation on a Linux Operation System, the Roboto botnet can support seven functions like function as a reverse shell and let the attacker run shell commands on the infected host; collect system, process, and network info from the infected server; upload collected data to a remote server; run Linux system without commands; execute a file downloaded from a remote URL; uninstall itself.

 Although it has DDoS capability, the main goal of the botnet is not still certain, according to the researchers.
 Roboto’s DDoS feature could make attacks via vectors like ICMP, HTTP, TCP, and UDP.